 Before diving into automation techniques, it is essential to understand what Google Sheet is.
 Google Sheet is a cloud-based spreadsheet program that allows users to create, edit, and collaborate on spreadsheets online.
 It offers a range of functions, formulas, and formatting options, making it a powerful tool for data analysis and organization.

 So, why should you automate Google Sheet?
 Automation eliminates the need for manual data entry and time-consuming repetitive tasks.
 It ensures accuracy, consistency, and reliability in data management.
 By automating Google Sheet, you can focus on more strategic and value-added activities, thus improving productivity and efficiency.
+For even more efficiency, consider customizing your workflow with a tailor-made spreadsheet.

 Getting started with automation involves setting up Google Sheet and understanding the automation tools available.
 Setting up Google Sheet involves creating a new sheet or importing an existing one.
 To automate tasks, you can utilize various Google Sheet automation tools such as formulas, functions, macros, and add-ons.